mskf3000/Tutorials-and-Cheat-Sheets/NodeJS - Meteor.md

 #### Installing “Meteor Up” for deployment.

-Meteor-up is a NodeJS deployment tool for Meteor apps.
+MUP (Meteor Up) is a NodeJS deployment tool for Meteor apps.
 Install it via NPM like this:

     sudo npm install -g mup

-You might need to unstall the NPM SSH2 module like this:
+You might need to install the NPM SSH2 module like this:

     sudo npm install -g ssh2